Datafication and the boundaries of health

 - convening experts from different fields to build foundations for future research

-In 2020, we published The data will see you now, exploring the datafication of health, how it manifests and what consequences it has for people and society.
+The report explores the datafication of health, how it manifests and what consequences it has for people and society.
 We put forward evidence that everyone may now live in an ‘Internet of Health’ and posed 12 social and ethical questions that policymakers, researchers, innovators and health professionals must consider if we are to unlock the full benefit of health data while empowering individuals and communities.

 We will build on this work by convening workshops, contributing to external initiatives and supporting debate and research which ensures the datafication of health works for people and society.